EdCornejo/OncoServe_Public/README.md

-# OncoServe: Deploying Deep Learning Models for Breast Cancer Risk Assessment, and Breast Density Assessment.
+# OncoServe: Deploying Deep Learning Models for Breast Cancer Risk

 ## Introduction
 This repository shares the models described in [A Deep Learning Mammography-Based Model for Improved Breast Cancer Risk Prediction](https://pubs.rsna.org/doi/), [A Deep Learning Model to Triage Screening Mammograms: A Simulation Study